What happens when my health insurance isn’t renewing?

 Why can’t I keep my plan?

-Sometimes insurance companies decide that selling certain Obamacare plans in the individual market no longer works for their business model.
+Sometimes insurance companies decide that selling certain Affordable Care Act plans in the individual market no longer works for their business model.
 You may have one of these plans.
-While the insurance company will most likely honor your original contract term, it has no obligation to renew your 2017 plan once it expires.
+While the insurance company will most likely honor your original contract term, it has no obligation to renew your plan once it expires.

 But what does it mean if you received a notice that your insurance company isn’t renewing your health plan?

-There is no way to avoid getting a new plan for 2018 if your plan isn’t being renewed.
-You can, however, keep your plan for the rest of 2017—as long as you continue to pay your monthly premiums.
-There are exceptions to being able to keep your plan through the end of 2017 if the insurance company is leaving the marketplace sooner.
+There is no way to keep your current plan if it isn’t being renewed.
+You can, however, keep it for the rest of this year—as long as you continue to pay your monthly premiums.
+There are exceptions to being able to keep your plan if the insurance company is leaving the marketplace sooner.
 If you aren’t sure how long your current coverage will last, be sure to call your insurance company.

 What can I do (and when)?

 The Open Enrollment Period (OEP) for health coverage begins on November 1.
 The plan details for this year’s available options won’t even be available until OEP starts.
 So, it won’t be possible to replace your plan until then (unless you have an earlier Special Enrollment Period due to loss of coverage).